hpatterton/Needleman-Wunch/README.md

 seq2='FKHMEDPLE'

-The program outputs the score matrix, direction of movement matrix, and the alignment:
+The program outputs the score matrix, direction of movement matrix (D=diagonal, V=vertical H=horizontal), and the alignment:

 [0, -2, -4, -6, -8, -10, -12, -14, -16]